rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 }];
 ```

-For more information refer to [**Qualtrics iOS doc**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjY-getting-started-with-the-mobile-app-sdk-on-i-os).
+For more information, refer to the [**Qualtrics iOS documentation**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjY-getting-started-with-the-mobile-app-sdk-on-i-os).
 {% endtab %}

 {% tab title="Android" %}
-To add Qualtrics to your Android Project please follow these steps :
+To add Qualtrics to your Android project, follow these steps :

-* Open your `app/build.gradle` \(Module: app\) file, and add the following under the `dependencies` section :
+* Open your `app/build.gradle` \(Module: app\) file and add the following under the `dependencies` section :

 ```groovy
 implementation 'com.rudderstack.android.sdk:core:1.+'